tldr-pages/tldr/pages/linux/beep.md

 # Beep

-> A utility to beep the pc speaker
+> A utility to beep the pc speaker.

-- Sends a series of beeps to the speaker at a specified freqency and duration:
+- Send a series of beeps to the speaker at a specified freqency and duration:

 `beep -f {{frequency}} -l {{duration}} -r {{repetitions}}`